HugoDerave/ApexLegendsAPI/README.md

 **SUPPORT US !** Support us on Patreon to keep this API free. https://www.patreon.com/apexlegendsstatus - API doc will be moving to mozambiquehe.re in few days.

 Please note: We have a strict rate limit for users which aren't registered in our database.
 Once you make a first request on them and they are succesfully added in our DB, this rate won't apply.
+From now, we'll apply bans to people trying to overload our API for no reason (using security breach, for example).

 # Apex Legends News API
 See news-api.md for info.